Meta-CAMP/.github/profile/README.md

 #### [MAG Quality-Checking](https://github.com/MetaSUB-CAMP/camp_mag-qc)

 The consensus refined MAGs are quality-checked using an array of parameters.
-CheckM calculates completeness, which is based on the number of lineage-specific marker gene sets present in a MAG, and contamination, which is the number of over-represented multiple copies of a marker gene in a MAG (18). gunc is also used to assess contamination (19).
+CheckM2 calculates completeness, which is based on the number of lineage-specific marker gene sets present in a MAG, and contamination, which is the number of over-represented multiple copies of a marker gene in a MAG (18). gunc is also used to assess contamination (19).
 MAGs are classified using GTDB-Tk, which relies on approximately calculating average nucleotide identity (ANI) to a database of reference genomes (20).
 For MAGs with a species classification, their contig content is compared to the species' reference genome and genome-based completion, misassembly, and non-alignment statistics calculated using QUAST (21).
 OTHER ANALYSIS GOALS

 ### Other Analysis Goals